omriher/CapTipper/docs/Usage.rst

     2. An Interpreter is launched

 The interpreter contains internal tools for further investigation of the objects in the PCAP file.

-Opening a URI in the browser is simply by typing ``open`` along with the object id
+Opening a URI in the browser is simply by typing ``open`` along with the object id.

-For more information on the WebServer please see
+For more information on the web server, please see the :doc:`Webserver` chapter.

 Following are details for all the currently available commands.

 open
 ----
-CapTipper launches a local webserver imitating the web servers in the PCAP.
+CapTipper launches a local :doc:`Webserver` imitating the web server(s) in the PCAP.
 The ``open`` command gets a given conversation and launches the default browser to go to that URL on the local webserver.

 Example: